 Let’s discuss some of the comparable and differentiating elements between working from home and working in an office.

-Elements Common to Work from Home (WFH) & Working in an Office
+Elements Common When Working from Home (WFH) Vs Working in an Office

 For a successful transition of working in an office to working from home, there are several elements of working in an office that an employee should adopt.
 If you are working from home, you should treat your job as if you were in the office.
 This means you need to maintain the same level of professionalism and continue to meet company standards.